"Why Am I SO Tired?" Adrenal Fatigue, the HPA Axis and Cortisol

 This state of being took a major toll on my life.
 Eventually, I ended up in the hospital on my deathbed.
 Emotionally, I was drained; life was not fun.

 But I'd been in this state of high alert for so long, I THOUGHT IT WAS NORMAL!!!

 That's the scary thing.
 We forget what is normal.
 We forget what healthy feels like.

 Here's How the HPA Axis Works in a Healthy Body

 You experience a major stressor.
 This can be either acute, like a car accident or hearing of an unexpected death.
-Or it can be chronic, like being the primary caregiver to a sick or elderly loved one.
-Here's what happens:
+Or it can be chronic, like being the primary caregiver to a sick or elderly loved one for months or years.

 Here's How the HPA Axis Gets Jammed Up in an Unhealthy State

-With repeated exposure to stressers -- real or imagined -- there is repeated and sustained HPA axis activation.
+With repeated exposure to stressors -- real or imagined -- there is repeated and sustained HPA axis activation.